64nYm3d3/CheatSheet/Networks/Random knowledge.md

 * A bunch of ARP broadcasts
 * Be wary of broadcast domain size, too large and your bandwidth is wasted
 * Get low latency switch ports for all your devices, the biggest bottleneck on your local network now are usually routers and switches, especially since people there are so many legacy ones!
 Right now, 1 Gbps for desktop and 10 Gbps between switch uplinks should be the minimum
+* If a receiving host fails to receives all bytes that is should acknowledge, the communication session may be improved by decresing window size

 # Important Things